Welcome to George Mason University’s School of Business!

-Freshmen students enrolling for the fall 2022 semester will meet with a School of Business academic advisor and be able to register for classes at their in-person orientation.
+Freshmen students enrolling for the Fall 2023 semester will meet with a School of Business academic advisor and be able to register for classes during their orientation.
 Register for Mason Orientation here.

 Start preparing for your transition to college now by reviewing the following resources: